Competition

 Who is liable in the event of damage or loss?

 The organizer is only liable in cases of intent or gross negligence.
-No liability is assumed for instruments or personal belongings brought by participants – they are responsible for their own property.
-The organizer also assumes no liability for damages caused by third parties (e.g. other participants, visitors, or external service providers).
-In the event of cancellation or force majeure (e.g. natural disasters, pandemics, official orders), there is no entitlement to compensation or reimbursement of travel or accommodation costs.
+No liability is assumed for instruments or personal belongings brought by participants – they are responsible for the security of their own property.
+The organizer also accepts no liability for damages caused by third parties (e.g., other participants, audience members, visitors, or external service providers).
+In the event of cancellation or force majeure (e.g., natural disasters, pandemics, official orders, or similarly unforeseeable events), there shall be no entitlement to compensation or reimbursement of costs.

 Am I responsible for my own insurance during the competition?

 Yes.
 Participants are responsible for their own insurance coverage – in particular health, accident, and liability insurance.
-This applies for the entire duration of travel to and from the competition, as well as the stay itself.
+This applies to the entire period of travel to and from the competition, as well as the duration of the stay.

 Should I take out travel cancellation insurance?